brownaa/generator-veracity/generators/python-django/templates/readme.md

 ### Step 1: Register your application

 Go the Veracity for Developers site and log in.
-In your developer progile you can register new applications.
+In your developer profile you can register new applications.
 When you register the applciation redirectUri,please add /complete/azuread-b2c-oauth2/ as the suffix and also register a http endpoint to easily debug.

 ### Step 2: Configure the application